dfinnis/SnowCrash/README.md

 Next click settings > Network > Adapter 1 > Attached to: Bridged Adapter.

 Still in settings click Storage > Right of "Controller: IDE" there is a CD icon with a + sign (add optical drive).
 Click Add Disk Image, and select *SnowCrash.iso*

-Then start the VM (click start), it should show the VM IP address and prompt user to login.
+Click start to start the VM, once runnning it should show the VM IP address and prompt user to login.

 ### SSH connect